ncs-it-solutions/javascript-challenges/README.md

 - Feel free to jump between challenges if you start to feel stuck.
 - Try to share your thoughts and imagine this challenges like a pair programming session.

+## Hints

+- Take a look at the unit tests to understand what are the expected behaviors.

 ## Challenges

 | # | Documentation |